jncraton/connectiongrammar/readme.md

 [12] Kirkpatrick, Scott, C. Daniel Gelatt, and Mario P. Vecchi.
 "Optimization by simulated annealing." science 220, no. 4598 (1983): 671-680.

+[13] Agarwal, Manish, Jonathan Cagan, and George Stiny.
+"A micro language: generating MEMS resonators by using a coupled form—function shape grammar."
+Environment and Planning B: Planning and Design 27, no. 4 (2000): 615-626.